In this article we provide detailed information on travel and trekking insurance.

 It’s not nice to think about, but accidents do happen regularly on trekking expeditions.
 Mountains, even when not being climbed, can be dangerous.
 Falls, rock slides and health complications (e.g. a pre-existing heart condition) can result in serious injury or death.
 Even basic injuries like a twisted ankle, can create complications in terms of evacuation at high altitude.

-You should ensure that your travel and trekking insurance covers the cost of emergency evacuation or medical assistance should you need one or both on a mountain trek, as well as hospitalisation in whichever country you are trekking in.
+You should ensure that your travel and trekking insurance covers the cost of emergency evacuation or medical assistance should you need one or both on a mountain trek, as well as hospitalisation in whichever country you are hiking in.

 Off mountain accidents and illnesses are of course a risk – the most common being illness associated with gastro issues (hygiene standards are not great in many countries).